abhishekarya1/DSA-2k23/bit.md

 ## Tips

 XOR can't always be used to detect duplicate pairs, as `[1, 2, 4, 7]` has a XOR value of `0`, but there are no duplicates present!
-So its not a universal solution to detect pair duplicates.
-[Problem](https://leetcode.com/problems/divide-array-into-equal-pairs)
+So its not a universal solution to detect if multiple single elements exist among pair duplicates.
+[Problem](https://leetcode.com/problems/divide-array-into-equal-pairs).
+It works best when there is exactly one single element among pair duplicates.